aws-quickstart/cdk-eks-blueprints/docs/addons/secrets-store.md

 1. Installs the [Kubernetes Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) in the `kube-system` namespace.
 2. Installs [AWS Secrets Manager and Config Provider for Secret Store CSI Driver](https://github.com/aws/secrets-store-csi-driver-provider-aws) in the `kube-system` namespace.
-3. Create an IAM access policy for scoped down to just the secrets the provided namespace should have access to.
+3. Creates an IAM access policy for scoped down to just the secrets the provided namespace should have access to.
-4. Create an [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html) to be used and associate the above IAM policy with that service account.
+4. Creates an [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html) to be used and associate the above IAM policy with that service account.
-5. Create the [SecretProviderClass](https://github.com/aws/secrets-store-csi-driver-provider-aws#secretproviderclass-options) which tells the AWS provider which secrets can be mounted in an application pod in the provided namespace.
+5. Creates the [SecretProviderClass](https://github.com/aws/secrets-store-csi-driver-provider-aws#secretproviderclass-options) which tells the AWS provider which secrets can be mounted in an application pod in the provided namespace.

 ## Security Considerations

 The AWS Secrets Manger and Config Provider provides compatibility for legacy applications that access secrets as mounted files in the pod.
-Security conscious appliations should use the native AWS APIs to fetch secrets and optionally cache them in memory rather than storing them in the file system.
+Security conscious applications should use the native AWS APIs to fetch secrets and optionally cache them in memory rather than storing them in the file system.

 ## Example